DARK MODE

 ...and so much more.

 I really hope I will finish this course.
-But I'm still afraid that I forget most of the things I've learned today because I cannot wait to finish it and building projects.
-I will update again when I've finally finished.
+Still, I am a bit worried that I might forget some of the things I learned today because I am so eager to move on to building projects.
+I will update again once I finally complete it.

 No comments: